brians-123/mysql-employee-tracker/README.md

 - Jest tests - use a stub to test create and update records.
 I may leave the view test in place.
 - Parsing out the id field.
 I'm presenting this to the user and I'd prefer to use logic that keeps it hidden.
 - Validation for the first employee - I'm doing a null check at the beginning of the program but I'm sure there's a more elegant way to do this.
+- Classes - weigh pros and cons between using operations files and using classes to organize the functionality

 ## Contact <a id="questions"></a> :email: